argv-minus-one/gzdoom-use-to-pickup/README.md

 When you look at an item, the brackets and labels around it will fade in for a moment.
 Similarly, when you look away, the brackets and labels will fade out.
 These options control how long, in seconds, the fade in/out animation lasts.

+### Delay before allowing pickup

+When you look at an item, there's a slight delay before you can actually pick it up.
+That's to help protect you from accidentally picking up the wrong item.
+This lets you adjust how long that delay is, in seconds.
+Set to 0 to turn this feature off.

 ### Toggle Enabled

 A key binding for toggling the mod on/off.
 This also appears in the “Customize Controls” menu.